PawanSekhon/PawanSekhonBookStore/PawanSekhonBookStore/README.txt

 in the product controller configure the Product Upsert Post Action method and uncommented it before modification.
 @12:41
 edited the product controller.
+@12:48
+added the code as in the provided repository into the productcontroller.